Jesus despised. 6:1-6

 v1.
 Leaving Capernaum, Jesus went South into the hill country, to Nazareth ("his own country").
 During the previous year, Jesus had focused on selecting and training his disciples.
 The team now took a break before the Galilean mission, 6:7-13.

 v2.
 On the Sabbath day Jesus and his team visited the local synagogue and Jesus, as a visiting rabbi (accompanied by his disciples), was invited to expound the readings from the Law and the Prophets.
-His message, and probably also his teaching style, bowled over the congregation, but soon their reaction was anything but positive.
-They knew Jesus had trained as a carpenter/builder, and certainly not as a rabbi.
+His message, and probably also his teaching style, bowled the congregation over, but soon their reaction was anything but positive.
+They knew Jesus had trained as a carpenter-builder, and certainly not as a rabbi.
 So, where did his wisdom and power ("miracles") come from?
 There are two possibilities, either God, or the Devil.
 For Jesus' neighbors, God seemed a rather remote possibility.

 v4.
 Jesus replies with a contemporary proverb.
 It was generally accepted that the prophets faced rejection and martyrdom and this often among their own people.

 v6.
 Mark constantly uses the word "amazed" to describe the common response of Israel to Jesus.
 Our Lord was obviously quite taken aback by the unbelief of his long-time neighbors.
-Mark wants us to note the consequence of "their lack of faith", namely, the withdrawal of the gospel in words and signs - Jesus leaves them with their unbelief.
+Mark wants us to note the consequence of "their lack of faith", namely, the withdrawal of the gospel in word and sign - Jesus leaves them with their unbelief.

 Play the ball, not the man|